jamesscalescode/claude-dev-toolkit/README.md

-# James Toolkit - Angular Development Plugin for Claude Code
+# Claude Dev Toolkit - Angular Development Plugin for Claude Code

 A comprehensive Angular development toolkit for Claude Code that includes both **automatic Skills** and **manual Slash Commands** to scaffold and automate Angular projects.